Web in Front

 Web in Front is a song by American indie rock band Archers of Loaf, originally released as a 7" single on Alias Records in 1993.
 It was their first release on the Alias label, and their first single from their debut album Icky Mettle.
 The original single also included the tracks "Bathroom" and "Tatayana".

 Impact

 "Web in Front" launched Icky Mettle to high-ranking positions on the college charts, including #18 on the CMJ New Music Report Top 150.
-The single was played regularly on both college radio and MTV, and its music video was featured in an episode of Beavis & Butthead.
+The single was played regularly on both college radio and MTV, and its music video was featured in an episode of Beavis and Butthead.
+Additionally, the track was featured in the 1995 Kevin Smith film Mallrats.

 Critical reception

 When "Web in Front" was originally released, music critics often compared it to Pavement and Superchunk.
 For example, Charles Aaron wrote in Spin that the song was "...a less fettered and more frolicsome rewrite of Pavement's "From Now On" (from Perfect Sound Forever).
 The New York Times' Neil Strauss described the song as frontman Eric Bachmann's "...own tongue-in-cheek version of a love song, and a perfect combination of weirdness with pop intuition."